 Best known for his roles in X-Men and Lord of the Rings, this actor began his career as an apprentice at the Belgrade Theatre in Coventry.

 He spent three years at the theatre honing his craft, before going on to become one of the most celebrated actors in Britain.

 After leaving school at 16 with just two GCSEs, the Naked Chef began as an apprentice at various eateries all over London – including Antonio Carluccio’s Neal Street Restaurant.
 Twenty years on, and with a net worth of over £150m, Oliver has appeared in multiple television series, released countless books, launched a global school campaign and started his own restaurant chain.

 This designer, often referred to as ‘Fashion Royalty’, began her career as an apprentice with a tailor on Saville Row.
 During her apprenticeship, Stella picked up the skills of the trade including everything from hemming trousers to pattern cutting.
 Since then she has set up one of the most successful fashion brands in the country and designed the Team GB kit for the 2012 Olympics.

 When Franklin’s brother, James, returned from England to set up a printing business, their father knew what his son should do.
 Benjamin loved to read, so why not become a printer?
 To make sure he didn’t run off to sea, his father convinced Benjamin to become his brother’s apprentice.

 Apprentices had to sign papers that said they would obey and work for their “master” for a certain amount of time.
-Benjamin reluctantly signed up to be his brother’s apprentice for nine long years, form when he was 12 until he was 21.
+Benjamin reluctantly signed up to be his brother’s apprentice for nine long years, from when he was 12 until he was 21.